sib-swiss/dh-mr-mark16/THIRD-PARTY-NOTICE.md

 END OF MATERIALICONS NOTICES, INFORMATION, AND LICENSE

-QUERY NOTICES, INFORMATION, AND LICENSE BEGIN HERE
+GENTIUM NOTICES, INFORMATION, AND LICENSE BEGIN HERE
 ******************************************************************************
-Copyright OpenJS Foundation and other contributors, https://openjsf.org/
+This font software is free to use, modify and redistribute according to the terms of the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
 ******************************************************************************
-END OF JQUERY NOTICES, INFORMATION, AND LICENSE
+END OF GENTIUM NOTICES, INFORMATION, AND LICENSE

 QUERY NOTICES, INFORMATION, AND LICENSE BEGIN HERE